Emotional Consult

 3.1.
 The older brother (X)

-The older brother shows difficulties in developing the transitional function — the capacity to use an object for soothing and inner regulation.
+The older brother shows difficulties in developing the transitional function.
 The mother is described as an anxious and emotionally lonely figure.
-Breastfeeding lasted approximately seven months and was experienced as tense, and weaning was also difficult.
-No early self-regulation substitutes — such as thumb-sucking or a dummy — developed, which limited the child's capacity to self-soothe.
-As a result, a strong dependency on the mother as a person formed, rather than on a transitional object as a mediator of separation.
-A stuffed rabbit that appeared at around 12 months did not acquire a stable soothing function.
-In later development, prolonged emotional dependency on the mother and somatic manifestations of anxiety (e.g. asthmatic symptoms) are observed, despite good social functioning.
-In adulthood, X remains socially and professionally adapted and falls within "normal" functioning, but his inner attachment to his mother remains strong.
-He has not formed his own family and has not married, which may be understood as a continuation of the difficulties in early separation.
+Breastfeeding lasted approximately seven months and was experienced as tense.
+No early self-regulation substitutes developed, which limited the child's capacity to self-soothe.
+In adulthood, X remains socially and professionally adapted, but his inner attachment to his mother remains strong.
+He has not formed his own family and has not married.

 3.2.
 The younger brother (Y)

 The younger brother shows a more balanced development of the transitional object.
 Breastfeeding was shorter and weaning proceeded without difficulty.
 Early thumb-sucking supported self-regulation.
-At around 5–6 months, the use of the corner of a blanket began, which gradually acquired significance and became a meaningful object.
-Calling it "baa" was a first form of symbolic naming.
-Later, the blanket was replaced by a soft green jumper with a red cord, which fulfilled the classic function of a transitional object — soothing and supporting sleep during separation.
-Over time, thumb-sucking diminished and disappeared as inner stability developed.
-In adulthood, Y shows good social and family adaptation and has started a family with children, showing interest in their own transitional objects.
+At around 5–6 months, the use of the corner of a blanket began.
+In adulthood, Y shows good social and family adaptation.

 3.3.
 Interpretation: the transitional object as a bridge